 How do doctors determine the severity of a spinal cord injury?

 Physicians will perform an initial assessment of the patient, checking for sensory function.
 Additional diagnostic tests may be necessary if a victim is unconscious or initial evaluations prove inconclusive.

 Once the initial swelling reduces, a physician may use specialized neurological tests to evaluate the injury and determine if it is complete or incomplete.

 What other classifications exist for spinal cord injuries?

 A doctor may use other classifications to describe a spinal cord injury and its impact on a patient.

 - paraplegia – refers to a spinal cord injury that results in paralysis in the legs, pelvis and part or all of the trunk; and

 - quadriplegia/tetraplegia – paralysis that includes hands, arms, legs and trunk.

 A spinal cord injury of any degree, whether complete or incomplete, can result in a loss of movement and sensation, exaggerated reflexes and pain.
 Treatment will depend on the degree of injury but may include medications, surgery and specialty care.

 Are you concerned about how you’ll pay for your own healthcare or that of someone you love?
 Was your injury caused by someone else’s negligence?
-Learn about your options for compensation by scheduling a free case evaluation with the Preszler Law Firm in Ontario – 1-800-JUSTICE® — or via our online form.
+Learn about your options for compensation by scheduling a free case evaluation with the Preszler Injury Lawyers in Ontario – 1-800-JUSTICE® — or via our online form.